astronomer/astro-airflow-workshop-dec23/README.md

 The Astro connection management feature allows you to create Airflow connections in the Cloud UI that can be used across all your Airflow deployments.

 > Task: Create an HTTP connection called `http_<your-name>` in the workspace Environment, using the `generic` connection type and apply it to your deployment.
 In the host field, enter `http://api.open-notify.org/astros.json`.
-Next, override this connection for the `astronomer-demo-deployment` with a different API host (`https://manateejokesapi.herokuapp.com/manatees/random/` is a good option that does not require a key).
-Use the `exercise_9_connection` DAG to test the connection in both of your deployments (note that you will need to update the connection name in the DAG).
+Next, override this connection for the `astronomer-deployment` with a different API host (`https://manateejokesapi.herokuapp.com/manatees/random/` is a good option that does not require a key).
+Use the `exercise_9_connection` DAG to test the connection in your deployment (note that you will need to update the connection name in the DAG).

 ### Exercise 10: Roll back a deployment